bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 ### 14. Importing BLOB data types into PostgreSQL

-PostgreSQL doesn't directly support BLOBs (binary large objects), but we can work with them using the following methods:
+PostgreSQL doesn’t directly support BLOBs (binary large objects), but we can work with them using the following methods:

-Let's assume you have an image (in png format) downloaded in the /home/edb/ folder:
+Let’s assume you have an image (in png format) downloaded in the /home/edb/ folder:

     [edb@localhost]$ ls /home/edb/mypic.png
     /home/edb/mypic.png